judahn02/mpiPython/README.md

 ### Jinu,
 Once I get the test script running, then I would like you to make the MPI_Get_processor_name() function.
 Look at how C first does it in the mpi_example code, then look at how Python needs to be set up in order to run the function by looking at the source code.
 I will try to edit the code to be more clear to follow.

+### Things to pay attention to!

+I don't think we will need to deal with this issue but Python integers do not have a limit.
+The Python datatype is significantly different than the C type and might become a possible issue of limits.